The Four Horsemen | Antidotes

 Lastly, contempt.
 When you’re feeling contemptuous, we ask that you clearly state your feelings and needs.
 Such as, “I’m livid and so hurt.
 I need to be able to trust my partner.”
 Rather than “You’re such a selfish asshole and I can’t rely on you for anything!”

 Okay, this is a long post.
 All of this, as with most of the stuff we write about, is easier said than done.
 Really, it all just takes practice, attention, and intention.
-If you’re looking for some help, make sure you contact us today and we can get you set up with one of our stellar therapists.
+If you’re looking for some help, make sure you email us right now and we can get you set up with one of our team.